Understanding the truth about God was precluded by

 truth, or corrective truth.
 They didn't need that!
-Certainly not the mind-blowing, paradigm-shattering, blasphemous truth that Jesus proclaimed.
+Certainly not the mind-blowing, paradigm-shattering, blasphemous truth that Yeshua proclaimed.
 No!
 Anything but that!
-The disciples were for the most part low-class ignorant fishermen who were were attracted to Jesus and began to follow him.
-They soon became him, and why not?
+The disciples were for the most part low-class ignorant fishermen who were attracted to Yeshua and began to follow him.
+They soon became enamored with him, and why not?
 He was charismatic, yet secure, unafraid, mature, gracious, in control, and he made them feel loved.
-He was warm and gentle gentle with them and never made them feel guilty.
-They were entranced by his amicable, non-judgmental spirit, and he did miracles.
+He was warm and gentle with them and never made them feel guilty.
+They were entranced by his amicable, non-judgmental spirit, AND he did miracles.
 What's not to like?
 But they were slow to even associate him with even being the Messiah, and even after calming the storm and saving their boat from being swamped,